HACC Rules

 • Employees, representatives and agents involved with the design, production, paid promotion, execution, or distribution of the HACC, including the Administrator (“Promotion Entities”);

-• Members of the immediate family or household of the above, including the individual’s spouse, children and stepchildren, parents and stepparents, and siblings and step-siblings; and
+• Members of the immediate family or household of the employees, representatives, agents or judges, including those individual’s spouse, children and stepchildren, parents and stepparents, and siblings and stepsiblings; and

 • Any other individual whose participation in the HACC would create, in the sole discretion of the State of Hawaii and Administrator, a real or apparent conflict of interest.